Tout l'or des hommes: Music video

 The music video, directed by Yannick Saillet, was shot in May 2003 in the Mojave Desert and released in September 2003.
 It was included on the "Tout l'or des hommes" DVD single in 2003 and later on Dion's greatest hits DVD collection, On ne change pas (2005).
-The making of "Tout l'or des hommes" video was featured on the 1 fille & 4 types limited edition and the On ne change pas DVD as well.
+The making-of for the video was included on the 1 fille & 4 types limited edition and on the On ne change pas DVD as well.